László Bodrogi

-László Bodrogi (born 11 December 1976 in Budapest, Hungary) is a former Hungarian and French professional road bicycle racer, specializing in the individual time trial.
+László Bodrogi (born 11 December 1976 in Budapest, Hungary) is a Hungarian and French former professional road bicycle racer, specializing in the individual time trial.

 Biography

 László was born in 1976 in Budapest, Hungary.
 His father, László Bodrogi, managed his career from his childhood.

 Early success in Hungary

 In the nineties, Hungarian bicycle manufacturer Schwinn-Csepel (successor of Csepel) was his main sponsor.
 In turn, he was the main athlete of the company.
 Among other products, he tested and raced the Schwinn-Csepel magnesium alloy road frame.
 He competed in various Hungarian teams, including FTC (1991), BVSC-Intertraverz (1992), KSI (1993) and Stollwerck-FTC (1994).

 Moving to France

 In 1995, after his father got a job as a doctor in France, László settled down in France and started training in the AC Bisontine team.
 He quit his university studies to devote his life to his sports career.
 After a fruitful season in 1996, he was invited to VC Lyon (VC Vaux-en-Velin), the youth team of Festina.
 After Festina was shaken by the doping scandals of the Tour de France, Laszlo got little attention from the team.
 He moved on to CC Étupes in 1999.